-The mandate of the Cycling and Trails Advisory Committee is to advise Cambridge City Council on policy, planning, development and implementation of public trails and related off-road and on-road cycling and active transportation facilities as outlined in: The City of Cambridge Trails Master Plan of June 2010, and The City of Cambridge Cycling Master Plan, March 2020, with a prime objective of implementing the recommendations in these plans.
-The committee has one (1) remaining citizen appointment vacancy and two (2) non-voting alternate vacancies.
+The mandate of the Cycling and Trails Advisory Committee is to advise Cambridge City Council on policy, planning, development and implementation of public trails and related off-road and on-road cycling and active transportation facilities as outlined in: The City of Cambridge Trails Master Plan of June 2010, and The City of Cambridge Cycling Master Plan, March 2020 with a prime objective of implementing the recommendations in these plans.
+The committee has up to eight (8) citizen appointment vacancies and two (2) non-voting alternate vacancies.

-Further applications to the Cycling and Trails Advisory Committee for the 2022-2026 term of Council were received by the following individuals:
+Applications to the Cycling and Trails Advisory Committee for the 2022-2026 term of Council were received by the following individuals: